Hey, good afternoon to you or good morning, depending on your time zone.

 You're up, sir.

-Hey, double ditto's from beautiful Colorado, Rush.
+Hey, Double Dittos from beautiful Colorado, Rush.

 Thank you, sir.

-And I was listening to uh on the show earlier about the aggression that the senators were leveling against the sec death in a time of war, and as if to say hang hang on just a second for you liberals, uh and those of you in Rio London Palm Bay's the sec def as the Secretary of Defense.
+And I was listening to on the show earlier about the aggression that the senators were leveling against the sec death in a time of war.

-Oh that would be Donald Rome.
+That would be Donald Rome.

-So I just I want to make sure they know what you're talking about.
+So I just, I want to make sure they know what you're talking about.

 Well, thank you, sir.

-I do appreciate the clarification.
+I do appreciate the clarification there.

-I I last talked to you in 1999, tried several times, only the second time to get through.
+I last talked to you in 1999, tried several times, only the second time to get through.

-Uh, and we mentioned the term Quagmire.
+And we mentioned the term quagmire.

-And you mentioned the Vietnam template earlier, and I wanted to ask you and get your thoughts on what happened to the Balkan template.
+And I wanted to ask you and get your thoughts on what happened to the Balkan template.

-The Gitmo t-shirts, which I love, but they had t-shirts in the little commissary at Tuzla Air Base in Bosnia, which said this.
+But they had t-shirts in the little commissary at Tuzla Air Base in Bosnia, which said this.

-Adding quotes, President Clinton, we'll be out of Bosnia in one year.
+It had in quotes, President Clinton, we'll be out of Bosnia in one year.

 I just didn't say which year.